 To use this feature, you must have Engagement Models as part of your subscription.
 Additionally, you must have Account-Based Visitor ID installed.

 To download the a .PDF version of the Setup Guide for this feature, please navigate to the end of this article.

 The term Engagement Spike refers to a data signal for Marketing and Sales to understand that a target account is engaging with their product offerings and brand through a lift in web activity relative to prior activity from that account.

 Engagement Spike is based off of the data we collect from Account-Based Visitor ID.
-By applying an algorithm to the number of visitors and views to specific pages, we can determine if the level of web engagement for a particular target account is high enough to be considered spiking.
+By applying a proprietary algorithm to the number of visitors and views to specific pages, we can determine if the level of web engagement for a particular target account is high enough to be considered spiking.
 Terminus Engagement Spike is account-specific and is not intended to be a comparison between accounts, but to compare the web activity of the same account week over week, averaging each week’s engagement data over a continual rolling 4 week baseline resulting in a percentage lift as we show for the spike percentage.

 You will need to set up an Engagement Model to have reports generated for download.
 A model is a compilation of web pages categorized into two types; High Value and Brand Awareness.